So, what is this all about?

 CREATURE COMFORTS / ROADTRIP HYGGE

-Once I've collected all seven or eight of you(my maximum on tour, with no minimum) from your accommodation in town, we'll leave Yellowknife in my uniquely beautiful 10 passenger Ford Transit - which means we're all going to have plenty of room to cosy into and stretch out over for those longer drives, or extended moments of needing to warm back up and thaw out your toes through the night - because this is a chase, and there's no cabin or tent we're heading out to.
+Once I've collected all seven or eight of you(my maximum on tour, with no minimum) from your accommodation in town, we'll leave Yellowknife in my beloved Ford Transit which will be our home for the night, because this is a chase, and there's no cabin or tent we're heading out to.
+But I promise we're all going to have plenty of room to cosy into and stretch out over for those longer drives, or extended moments of needing to warm back up and thaw out your toes though.

 Speaking of those colder nights and extended periods of warming up, every night, I'll make sure we're well supplied with warm drinks and sweets for our hours driving through, photographing and enjoying, the most beautiful parts of nature outside of town.